Close

 Are EPF withdrawals taxed if used for medical emergencies?

 EPF withdrawals for medical emergencies are allowed as partial withdrawals.
-They are not taxable, and TDS is not deducted, even if you have not completed 5 years of service, provided you submit the necessary documents for medical treatment.
+They are not taxable, and TDS on PF is not deducted, even if you have not completed 5 years of service, provided you submit the necessary documents for medical treatment.

 4